lorae/household-size/README.md

 3. Open the R project file (`household-size.Rproj`) in RStudio.

-4. Install RTools, if not already installed.
-It is required for compiling some of the packages needed in the renv.
+4. Verify that [RTools](https://cran.r-project.org/bin/windows/Rtools/) is already installed on your computer.
+RTools is required for compiling some of the packages in this project's library.

-    [TODO: instructions]

-5. When you open the project, `renv` will automatically load the required packages.

-    To verify that the `renv` is activated, run:
+    a.
+Load the `pkgbuild` package, installing if necessary:

         ```r
-    renv::status()
+        if (!requireNamespace("pkgbuild", quietly = TRUE)) {
+          install.packages("pkgbuild")
+        }
+        library("pkgbuild")
         ```

-6. Run the main script to perform the analysis.
-If you encounter any issues with missing packages, run the following command to install them:
+    b.
+Use the `find_rtools()` function from the `pkgbuild` package to verify that RTools is installed and configured.

         ```r
+        pkgbuild::find_rtools()
+        ```

+        If the output is `[1] TRUE`, RTools is installed and ready to use.
+Proceed to step 5.

+        If the output is `[2] FALSE`:

+          i.
+Verify your current version of R by running

+              ```r
+              R.version.string
+              ```
+          ii.
+Navigate to https://cran.r-project.org/bin/windows/Rtools/.
+Download the version of RTools consistent with your version of R: For example, install RTools44 for version 4.4.0 and above, and RTools43 for version 4.3.0 and above.

+          iii.
+Close any instances of R and RStudio and open the executable to follow installation instructions.
+Once downloaded, reopen RStudio rerun the above steps to verify proper RTools installation.

+5. Install the `renv` package by running the following command in R:

+    ```r
+    install.packages("renv")
+    ```

+6. Run `renv::restore()` to install all the required packages as specified in the `renv.lock` file:

+    ```r
     renv::restore()
     ```

+    This will ensure that your environment is set up with the same package versions used in the project.

+7. Run the main script to perform the analysis.

+   [TODO: instructions here]

-7. View the results as needed.
+8. View the results as needed.

 ## If you're running the code any subsequent time...

 1. Open the R project file (`household-size.Rproj`) in RStudio.

+2. Run `renv::restore()` to install all the required packages as specified in the `renv.lock` file:

+    ```r
+    renv::restore()
+    ```

+    This will ensure that your environment is set up with the same package versions used in the project.

-2. Run the main script to perform the analysis.
+3. Run the main script to perform the analysis.

+   [TODO: instructions here]

+4. View the results as needed.

 # FAQ

 1. How granular is this analysis, geographically?

     There are roughly 2,000 Census PUMAs in the United States.
 However, their size varies widely.
-In the state of Ohio, the smallest PUMA encompasses [what city?] and the largest PUMA encompasses [the rest of the state?].
+In Minnesota, the smallest PUMA encompasses [what city?] and the largest PUMA encompasses [the rest of the state?].

     [map of Ohio PUMAs in 2020]